SysManSquad/sysmansquadblogdev/content/posts/2021-02-09-access-public-github-repo-feeds-in-power-automate.md

               </h2>

               <p>
-                You can <a href="https://github.com/SysManSquad/BlogFiles/tree/master/PsychoData/GitHub_to_Teams_Notifications" target="_blank" rel="noreferrer noopener">download this here</a> to import this into your own environment and start getting your own notifications from Public Repos.
+                You can [download this here](https://github.com/SysManSquad/BlogFiles/tree/master/PsychoData/GitHub_to_Teams_Notifications) to import this into your own environment and start getting your own notifications from Public Repos.
               </p>

               <p>
                 You can also use this as a guide to set up alerts on any other RSS feeds or most Atom feeds as well.
-Since this is already in Power Automate, you could also use hundreds of different connectors to connect to other services like Azure <a href="https://flow.microsoft.com/connectors/shared_azureautomation/azure-automation/" target="_blank" rel="noreferrer noopener">Automation</a>, <a href="https://flow.microsoft.com/connectors/shared_visualstudioteamservices/azure-devops/" target="_blank" rel="noreferrer noopener">DevOps</a>, <a href="https://flow.microsoft.com/connectors/shared_azureblob/azure-blob-storage/" target="_blank" rel="noreferrer noopener">Blob Storage</a>, <a href="https://flow.microsoft.com/connectors/shared_ftp/ftp/" target="_blank" rel="noreferrer noopener">FTP</a>, <a href="https://flow.microsoft.com/connectors/shared_slack/slack/" target="_blank" rel="noreferrer noopener">Slack</a>, <a href="https://flow.microsoft.com/connectors/shared_todoist/todoist/" target="_blank" rel="noreferrer noopener">Todoist</a>, or even invoke a <a href="https://docs.microsoft.com/connectors/webcontents/#get-web-resource" target="_blank" rel="noreferrer noopener">Web API</a>.
+Since this is already in Power Automate, you could also use hundreds of different connectors to connect to other services like Azure [Automation](https://flow.microsoft.com/connectors/shared_azureautomation/azure-automation/), [DevOps](https://flow.microsoft.com/connectors/shared_visualstudioteamservices/azure-devops/), [Blob Storage](https://flow.microsoft.com/connectors/shared_azureblob/azure-blob-storage/), [FTP](https://flow.microsoft.com/connectors/shared_ftp/ftp/), [Slack](https://flow.microsoft.com/connectors/shared_slack/slack/), [Todoist](https://flow.microsoft.com/connectors/shared_todoist/todoist/), or even invoke a [Web API](https://docs.microsoft.com/connectors/webcontents/#get-web-resource).
               </p>

               <h2 id="build-your-own">